 Which States Move the Most?
 (2016 data, U.S. Waterborne Commerce statistics)

 - Tonnage Moved by States

-Navigation Project Profiles (2015 data, U.S. Army Corps of Engineers)
+Navigation Lock and Dam/Project Profiles (2016 data, U.S. Army Corps of Engineers)

 - Barkley, Braddock, Chickamauga, Emsworth, Inner Harbor, Kentucky, Lockport, Mississippi L&D 27, Monongahela L&D 3 (Lower Mon), Monongahela L&D 4 (Charleroi), Ohio River L&D 52, Ohio River L&D 53, Olmsted, Brazos-High Island, Matagorda Bay